bader-nasser/pdftools/README.md

   -s, --silent    Work silently unless there is an error!

 DESCRIPTION
-  Merge PDFs, extract pages and update metadata using simple file.
-(JSON5/YAML/TOML)
+  Merge PDFs, extract pages and update metadata using simple file

 ALIASES
   $ pdftools p